lovoski/Engine/README.md

 ## How To Compile

-The project depends on OpenGL 4.6, CGAL and boost.
+The project depends on OpenGL 4.3, CGAL and boost.
 It's recommended to use [vcpkg](https://github.com/microsoft/vcpkg) to fetch CGAL and boost as these two packages are added with `find_package` in cmake.

 You need to have `cmake >= 3.20` to properly execute the cmake scripts.
 C++17 compatible compiler is also required.

+This engine also make use of some OpenGL extensions:
+1. `GLAD_GL_ARB_bindless_texture`: This extension should be supported on most of the nvidia and amd drivers, update your gpu driver if there's any problems.

 ## Scripting System